pantelis/CarND-Behavioral-Cloning-P3/README.md

 * training.py
 * writeup.md

 The simulator can be downloaded from the download-data.sh file.
+A screenshot of the simulator for the first track is shown below:

+![udacity-simulator]

-## Details About Files In This Directory
+#### Details About Files In This Directory

-### `drive.py`
+#### `drive.py`

 Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.
 Note that the model.h5 used in this repo is available in the S3 bucket but for AWS cost reasons the file is not available for download.